Black Friday 2019 Amazon deals: $129 AirPods, $22 Echo Dot, $250 iPad and more savings

 Half it's normal price of $50, get Amazon Fire TV Stick 4K for just $25.
 Read our Amazon Fire TV Stick 4K review.

-This 32-inch HD Smart LED TV from Insignia (model NS-32DF310NA19) has an Amazon Fire TV built in, which will let you access Disney Plus, Netflix, YouTube, Prime Video, Hulu, HBO, SHOWTIME, STARZ, and more.
+This 32-inch HD Smart LED TV from Insignia (model NS-32DF310NA19) has Amazon Fire TV built-in, which will let you access Disney Plus, Netflix, YouTube, Prime Video, Hulu, HBO and more.
 You can also add the code FTVE19 for a free Echo Dot to be included with the TV.

 Save $30 on the new Fire TV Cube.
 (The older model was $70 during Prime Day.)
 Read more on the 2019 Amazon Fire TV Cube.